 , his semi-documentaristic short film about how the Hungarian government manipulates the statistics of poverty in the country.
 Over the years he won the Media for Talents award and the Hegeto Honorka award for presenting issues of the socially disadvantaged.

-In 2016, he cofounded the Video Journalism certificate program at Moholy-Nagy University of Arts and Design, Budapest, and from 2017 he is a Fulbright Scholar pursuing his MFA in Documentary Film and Video at Stanford University.
+In 2016, he cofounded the Video Journalism certificate program at Moholy-Nagy University of Arts and Design, Budapest, and from 2017 he is a Fulbright Scholar pursuing his MFA in Documentary Film at Stanford University.
+Beyond diving deep into 2D cinema, Barna dedicates his time at Stanford to 360 and VR studies, exploring the storytelling potential of both classical and new emerging media.

 SCHOLARSHIPS AND GRANTS: